 - Instagram 0.84%

 - Twitter 0.07%

 - Facebook 0.1%

 - Twitter 0.06%

 Ever thought the education sector wins big on Instagram?
 I didn’t either.
 But if you think in terms of the questions I listed for you previously, it makes sense.
-The target audience of businesses operating within the education industry are students (age group of 13 to 18 years) - most of who use Instagram more than any other platform.
+The target audience of businesses operating within the education industry is students (age group of 13 to 18 years) - most of whom use Instagram more than any other platform.